EV Charging Infrastructure for Government and Large-Scale Projects

 Step 4 - Commissioning and handover

-Systems are tested, certified and handed over with relevant documentation.
+Systems are tested, certified and handed over with the relevant documentation.

 Compliance and standards